sophstad/sophstad.github.io/index.md

 layout: page
 ---

-I’m a junior studying computer science at Columbia University.
+I’m a junior studying computer science at Columbia University, and am interested in full-stack engineering.

 I just spent my summer interning at [Skillshare](https://www.skillshare.com) as a [hackNY Fellow](http://hackny.org/a/fellows/).

 Some things I enjoy –